Xungerrrr/AI-PM-Team-4/README.md

 First, we should save all titles as a file, then use the above command.

-e.g. We save all titles in `title.txt`
+e.g. We save all titles in `test.txt`

 ```
-python predict.py -f title.txt
+python predict.py -f test.txt
 ```